ZavolokaVadim/Navic-Terms/README.md

 Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at Вадим Заволока <vadim_zavoloka@icloud.com>
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at <vadim_zavoloka@icloud.com>